 After a day exploring and dinner made from the finest local produce, you can put your feet up in one of our homely bars and enjoy a dram by the fire.
 Each hotel has its own extensive whisky menu showcasing a selection of single malts and much loved blends, including Crerar Hotels' own whisky blend, Heart & Soul.

 So whether you're a real whisky buff looking for something extra special in your next break, or a novice looking to dive into this rich world, try making one of our hotels your base for a whisky adventure.

 At the heart of Grantown-on-Spey, the Craiglynne Hotel is a perfect base from which to explore the Malt Whisky Trail.
 A trip to nearby Balmenach Distillery provides the opportunity to see Carounn gin being made too, whilst the hotel’s Cromdale Bar stocks whiskies from each stop of the Trail, plus many more.

-Experience some of the finest malt whiskies in the country in the distilleries around Argyllshire, including Oban Bay Distillery, Isle of Jura and Loch Lomond Distillery, before retiring to Loch Fyne Hotel & Spa’s restaurant and bar, The Clansman, to sample a dram with some of the region’s wonderful seafood.
+Experience some of the finest malt whiskies in the country in the distilleries around Argyllshire, including Oban Bay Distillery, Isle of Jura and Loch Lomond Distillery, before retiring to Loch Fyne Hotel & Spa’s restaurant and bar, Cladach Mor, to sample a dram with some of the region’s wonderful seafood.

 The area around Strathpeffer is home to some of Scotland’s finest Highland distilleries, including Glen Ord, one of the oldest distilleries in Scotland, experts' favourite Dalmore and Teaninich, which is used in some famous blended brands.
 All three are less than a 30 minute drive from Ben Wyvis Hotel.